Iran budget under pressure, Ahmadinejad says

 “In many places the budget has become zero or has been cut by 25 percent,” he said without elaborating.

-Ahmadinejad did not mention reasons for the pressure but his remarks appeared an indirect acknowledgement that the sanctions, imposed over Iran’s disputed nuclear program, are having a major impact on state revenues.
+Ahmadinejad did not mention reasons for the pressure but his remarks appeared an indirect acknowledgement that the sanctions, imposed over Iran’s disputed nuclear programme, are having a major impact on state revenues.

 They have also triggered a plunge in Iran’s rial currency, which the head of parliament’s budget and planning committee said would be addressed via a further tightening of foreign exchange controls.